omichelsen/ole.michelsen.dk/public/blog/testing-your-api-with-phpunit.md

 ## Running the tests

 Now you should be able to run our tests by starting PHPUnit.
-If you installed it using composer, it should be in your `vendor` folder:
+If you installed it using Composer, it should be in your `vendor` folder:

     $ php vendor/bin/phpunit BooksTest.php

-Remember it's as important to test failing/edge cases as testing when things go well.
+Remember it's just as important to test failing/edge cases as testing when things go well.
 Also you should run these tests against an isolated testing environment if they modify your data.